Do Unions Shape Political Ideologies at Work?: Conclusion

 Our findings may have implications for broader developments in U.S. politics.
-The longstanding decline in private-sector union density from 24.2\% in 1973 to 6.1\% in 2021 \citep{Hirsch2022} implies that millions of individuals have forfeited the engagement with unions, which has led to lasting shifts in political preferences.
+The longstanding decline in private-sector union density implies that millions of individuals have forfeited the engagement with unions, which has led to lasting shifts in political preferences.
 The erosion of unionization can be an important contribution to the increased alignment of workers with the political right that has been observed over the last decades \citep{Gethin2022}.
-More recently, labor shortages during the COVID-19 pandemic have led to a renewed interest in labor activism.
-Prominent examples of strikes and union petition drives in Starbucks shops, Amazon warehouses, and healthcare facilities suggest a moment of resurgence for labor organization.
+More recently, prominent examples of strikes and union petition drives in Starbucks shops, Amazon warehouses, and healthcare facilities suggest a moment of resurgence for labor organization.
 Whether this trend persists may be consequential for the balance of political power and support for pro-labor politics in the United States.